ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 - [ ] Range name labels - sort of like naming constants, one column of labels and next to it is a column of values (or row to row)
 - [ ] Range format
 - [ ] Range label prefix - change alignment of labels in a range
-- [ ] Range justify - create papragraph out of long label
+- [ ] Range justify - create paragraph out of long label
 - [ ] Range input - only allow cursor to move to unprotected cells
 - [ ] Range erase - delete cell(s)
 - [ ] Multiple-cell macros
 - [ ] Pause macro
 - [ ] Single-step mode macros
 - [ ] /X commands
-- [ ] Default format for new cells (precendence row, column, default)
+- [ ] Default format for new cells (precedence row, column, default)
   - [ ] number format
   - [ ] date format
   - [ ] justification